raphael-adamczyk/Electricity-consumption-forecasting/README.md

 # Electricity-consumption-forecasting
-Project realized in 2020 with the R language in the framework of a Data Analyst training (in partnership with ENSAE-ENSAI).
+Project realized in 2020 with the R language in the context of obtaining the university degree of Data Analyst (in partnership with ENSAE-ENSAI).